 Conclusion for Is a Goldendoodle Hypoallergenic?

 Goldendoodles are more hypoallergenic than most dog breeds.
 However, some Goldendoodles will be more hypoallergenic than other Goldendoodles.
-Particularly, if you suffer from pet allergies, you want to get a Goldendoodle that is nonshedding and has a curly coat because these will be most hypoallergenic Goldendoodles.
-Lastly, if you have a Goldendoodle and notice that you getting dog allergies, then you can take preventative steps by brushing, bathing, and cleaning your house.
-No dog is going to be 100% hypoallergenic, but the Goldendoodle is certainly close which is why it is often labeled a hypoallergenic dog.
+Particularly, if you suffer from pet allergies, you want a nonshedding Goldendoodle with a curly coat because these will be the most hypoallergenic Goldendoodles.
+Lastly, if you have a Goldendoodle and notice that you are getting dog allergies, you can take preventative steps by brushing, bathing, and cleaning your house.
+No dog will be 100% hypoallergenic, but the Goldendoodle is certainly close, which is why it is often labeled a hypoallergenic dog.

 Other Goldendoodle articles to read: